-You’ll be able to earn a welcome bonus of a whopping 80,000 points when you spend $5,000 within your first three months after opening your Ink Preferred account.
+You’ll be able to earn a hefty welcome bonus in the form of points (redeemable for travel) after you spend enough to unlock it in your first 3 months of card membership.

 As for sustained rewards, you’ll earn rewards at a rate of 3x for the first $150,000 you spend annually on:

 - Shipping purchases